bigavo/Clima-Weather-App/README.md

 * Change from storyboard UI to programmatically coded UI

 * Complete function where user can check weather based on the GPS data of the iPhone.
-The app automatically shows weather for their location at the start of the application (Please try this function on a real device instead of simulators because simulators will not have live GPS data)
+The app automatically shows weather for their location at the start of the application (real device only)

 * If the user doesn’t allow to use their location, tapping on the location button show an explanation dialog.
-The dialog has a button that leads to the app’s settings on the device
+The dialog has a button that leads to the app’s settings on the device (real device only)

-* Add logger functions to print event to device console on some user actions, for example, on clicking Location Button, on pressing search button, on successfully updating weather to the screen using NSLog() function.
+* Add logger functions to print event to device console on some user actions, for example, on clicking location button, on pressing search button, on successfully updating weather to the screen using NSLog() function.

 * Added unit test to test fetching weather with city name, and fetching weather with location coordinates by mocking URLSession and URLSessionDataTask